Users

 To edit the description, click edit and retype the description before clicking Update Description.

-delete-users(1)Click on image to zoom
+Click on the image to zoom

-Deleting a User
+Delete a User

-We recommend that you disable rather than delete users if they’ve logged in to and used their account.
+We recommend that you disable rather than delete users if they’ve signed in to and used their account.
 Deleting a user removes all auditing information and can affect other aspects like access tokens, sharing, etc. However, if you have determined that deleting a user will have no negative effects, you may delete a user by following the steps below:

 1. Click Users in the navigation pane.